akshara08/nlp_final_demo/README.md

 # nlp_final_demo
-I analyzed the underlying tree structures of word2vec embeddings and compared it to wordnet trees to understand how much conceptual information they encode
+I analyzed the underlying tree structures of word2vec embeddings and compared it to wordnet trees to understand how much of hypernym/hyponym information they encode

 # Word2Vec Trees
 - Use the embeddings to find cosine distance between any 2 words